Multi-weight Nuclear Norm Minimization for Low-rank Matrix Recovery in Presence of Subspace Prior Information: Simulation Results

 \section{Simulation Results}

-In this section, we provide computer experiments to show that non-uniform weighting strategy performs better that uniform weighting strategy.
+In this section, we provide numerical experiments to show that non-uniform weighting strategy perform better that uniform weighting strategy.
 All experiments are performed using CVX package and numerical optimization is used to obtain optimal weights.